 During the singing school at Cork’s Irish Convention, Jonathon Smith brought out the stylistic importance of accent in Sacred Harp.
 This was timely, for I had asked Matthew Parkinson to clarify the topic a few months before.
 I had the pleasure of meeting this friendly, experienced singer at the 2015 London Convention.
-Below is his article, to be followed soon by the French version.
-Thank you to M. J. Wilkie from the NYC SH group for the translation of this paragraph.
+Below is his article.
+Thank you to Mary Jane Wilkie from the NYC SH group for the translation of this paragraph.

 Matthew Parkinson is a singer and composer from Bristol, UK.
 While completing his Masters Degree in Music he heard a clip of Sacred Harp singing which was the start of an obsession.
 He has now been a dedicated singer and composer of shape note music for 6 years.
 He has taught singing schools in London, Glasgow, Bristol, Bremen, and Camp Doremi Europe.